paintparty/fireworks/README.md

 <br>

 ### Tap-driven development
 Fireworks prints values from your source without altering the execution of your program.
 By default, the printed output that Fireworks produces is typographically optimized for speed of comprehension.
-When printing data structures, the primary goal is to provide the user with a high-level snapshot of the shape and contents of the data.
-This is often sufficient to enable understanding at glance, and doesn't require the user to switch context and interact with a entirely separate UI that might involve clicking and scrolling around just to look at a single nested value.
+When printing data structures, the primary goal is to provide a high-level snapshot of the shape and contents of the data.
+This is often sufficient to enable understanding at glance, and doesn't require switching context and interacting with an entirely separate UI that might involve clicking and scrolling around just to look at a single nested value.

 Because Fireworks is designed to provide quick, rapid feedback to the terminal or browser dev console, it complements discovery-centric tools with a dedicated UI such as [FlowStorm](https://www.flow-storm.org/), [Reveal](https://vlaaad.github.io/reveal/), or [Portal](https://github.com/djblue/portal).